RomainBoulay/MessagesTableViewController/README.md

 ### Setup your model

-Your model objects should conform to the `JSMessageData` protocol.
-However, you may use the provided `JSMessage` class for your model objects if you wish.
+Your model objects should conform to the `WHMessageData` protocol.
+However, you may use the provided `WHMessage` class for your model objects if you wish.

 ### Setup your view controller

-1. Subclass `JSMessagesViewController`
+1. Subclass `WHMessagesViewController`
-2. Conform to the protocols `<JSMessagesViewDelegate, JSMessagesViewDataSource>`
+2. Conform to the protocols `<WHMessagesViewDelegate, WHMessagesViewDataSource>`
-3. Implement the `JSMessagesViewDelegate` protocol
+3. Implement the `WHMessagesViewDelegate` protocol
-4. Implement the `JSMessagesViewDataSource` protocol
+4. Implement the `WHMessagesViewDataSource` protocol
 5. Implement `collectionView: numberOfRowsInSection:` from the [`UICollectionViewDataSource` protocol](https://developer.apple.com/library/ios/documentation/uikit/reference/UICollectionViewDataSource_Protocol/Reference/Reference.html).
 6. Setup your `viewDidLoad` like the following: